Resources

 As more companies are instituting return-to-work plans following the COVID-19 pandemic — a survey found 90% of companies intend to be in-office by 2025 — the number of employee vehicles parked at office buildings is growing.
 And with more drivers choosing to go electric each year, a larger percentage of these vehicles will soon be EVs.
 Charging stations are needed at workplaces to keep pace with the growing demands of employees who want to replenish their cars throughout the day while at the office.

-In addition to charging at the office, drivers want the ability to charge at home.
+In addition to charging at the office, EV drivers want the ability to charge at home.
 According to the National Multifamily Housing Council, 45 million households in the United States are renters, and more than a third live in apartments.
 Much like workplaces need to consider the demand for onsite charging options, so do developers and owners of multi-unit dwellings.
 In fact, some states like California already require a percentage of parking spaces in new constructions to support EV charging.

 Dependable and accessible EV charging is essential for businesses that maintain electric fleet vehicles, including logistics companies, transportation hubs, and hospitals.
 It’s critical for these types of organizations to ensure vehicles are charged and ready for deployment when they’re needed, and this is only achieved by installing EV charging stations where they are garaged.
 Additionally, companies with fleets can benefit from fleet management software that integrates with telematics to keep tabs on vehicles’ battery levels when in the field.
 For more information on hardware, check out our article on the cost of commercial EV charging stations.